 Hardware data protection measures include a low V{CC} detector that automatically inhibits write operations during power transitions.
 The hardware sector protection feature disables both program and erase operations in any combination of the sectors of memory.
-This can be achieved in-system or via programming equipment.
+This is achieved via programming equipment.